Agencies Responsible for regulating drones in the Republic of Botswana

 - Authorization letter from the property owner (For commercial operation).

 Numbers 2 and 6 can be resolved only by the operator in Botswana.

-You will be required to travel to Gaborone or possibly Maun for a security interview with their Department of Intelligence Service (DIS), during which they will request that you bring your drone for inspection and to complete the application process.
+You will be required to travel to Gaborone or possibly Maun for a security interview with the Department of Intelligence Service (DIS).
+They will request that you bring your drone for inspection and complete the application process.

-These conditions apply without exception and were issued by Botswana’s Civil Aviation Authority.
-We encourage all operators to bear this in mind before submitting an authorization request.
+These conditions applied without exception and were issued by Botswana’s Civil Aviation Authority.
+We encourage all operators to consider this before submitting an authorization request.

 Notes for recreational drone pilots flying for fun in Botswana

-Notes for Commercial Drone Services operations in Botswana
+Notes for operating Commercial Drone Services in Botswana

 Useful published information on flying drones in Botswana